dpeldo/Heralding-Frontend/README.md

 **1.** This application assumes Heralding is already installed and collecting logs into the session & auth .csv's.
 If not, please visit: https://github.com/johnnykv/heralding/blob/master/INSTALL.md

-**Note: Don't forget to configure the firewall (use what ever firewall you are comfortable with) for any ports you want to monitor.
+**Note: Don't forget to configure the local firewall (use what ever firewall you are comfortable with) for any ports you want to monitor.
 In addition, you'll need to open a port for internal private access to the website, like 8181 in the example below.
 Do not open this port to the outside world!!!!**

 **2.** At this point you can move the application in to {Heralding install directory}/frontend and the .sh scripts to {heralding install directory}/frontend-services/